IcebergASV/.github/profile/README.md

 Iceberg ASV is a student-led, inter-disciplinary engineering competition team representing Memorial University at the annual International RoboBoat Competition in Florida.
 Our team works collaboratively to design, construct, and test an Autonomous Surface Vehicle (ASV).

 # GitHub Structure
+Outline of how our repositories are structured.

+## asv-system
-The GitHub Structure of our organization includes a 'main' repository, [asv](https://github.com/IcebergASV/asv) which encapsulates and integrates all software used on our boat.
-There exists sub-modules of the [asv-system] for each hardware component, such as [asv-lidar] and [asv-camera].
+[asv](https://github.com/IcebergASV/asv) is our 'main' repository that integrates all software used on our boat.
+There exists [asv-system] sub-modules for each hardware component, such as [asv-lidar] and [asv-camera].

+## gz-simulator
-There is also a repo, [gz-simulator] that contains all software and resources used in our GAZEBO simulation environment.
+[gz-simulator] contains all software and resources used in our GAZEBO simulation environment.